mckayb/phantasy/docs/datatypes.md

 // ['foobar', 15]
 ```
 #### chain (callable $f) : State (aliases: bind, flatMap)
 Used when you want to map with a function that returns a `State`.
-The computation value becomes the result of the parameter function `$r`, while the state value is accessible to be read and changed.
+The computation value becomes the result of the parameter function `$f`, while the state value is accessible to be read and changed.
 ```php
 State::of('foo')->chain(function($x) {
     return State(function($s) use ($x) {